microsoft/aitour-get-started-with-fabric/lab/tutorial-2-get-real-time-events.md

     v.
 Enter *Timestamp* as the **Field name**. vi.
 Select **Add**.
 7. Select **Save**.
+    > [!NOTE]

-    The *TutorialTransform* tile is now displayed but with an error, because the destination has not been set.
+    > The *TutorialTransform* tile is now displayed but with an error, because the destination has not been set.

 ## Create a destination